45 Lab Metrics You Need to Track [Download the Full List]

 • Customer satisfaction

-Keeping track of these metrics across your lab will result in an organized and efficient lab that spends less time wondering where things are going wrong and more time getting things done.
+Keeping track of these metrics across your lab results in an organized and efficient lab that spends less time wondering where things are going wrong and more time getting things done.

 1. Monthly, quarterly, and yearly orders